 by Modupe Adefeso-Olateju

-Modupe Adefeso-Olateju is an Education Policy Consultant, with expertise in public and private school effectiveness, and the design of Public-Private Partnerships in Education.
+Modupe Adefeso-Olateju is Managing Director of The Education Partnership Centre (TEP Centre) Lagos.
+She is an Education Policy Consultant with expertise in public and private school effectiveness, and the design of Public-Private Partnerships in Education.
 She holds a PhD in Education and International Development from the Institute of Education, University of London.
-Modupe sits on the board of the Commonwealth Youth Exchange Council London, and is passionate about helping young people fulfil their academic and career potential.
+Modupe sits on the board of the Commonwealth Youth Exchange Council London, and is passionate about helping young people fulfill their academic and career potential.
+She tweets from @tepcentre

 Op-ed pieces and contributions are the opinions of the writers only and do not represent the opinions of Y!/YNaija.